STUDENTS Policy

 or legal custodians who are members of the Armed Forces, including reserve

-components, the Commissioned Officer Corps of the National Oceanic and Atmospheric
+components, the Commissioned Officer Corps of the National Oceanic and

-States Armed Forces, or who is required to enter or serve in the active
+United States Armed Forces, or who is required to enter or serve in the active

 military service of the United States, under a call or order of the President